dssg/bikeshare/README.md

 The app, which uses flask and bootstrap, lives in `web`.

+The frontend of the webapp uses [require.js](requirejs.org) to manage dependencies.

+To install either needed python depenecies, simpily clone the project and `pip install -r requirements.txt`

 ## Data

 The data is based off of BIXI Data, in minute by minute snapshots.
 However, the data before 7/4/2013 is in 2 minute intervals, while the data after is in one minute intervals.